-For example it is rich in Vitamin A and C, E and K. In addition it has Vitamins B1, B2, B3 and B9.
+The fruit is packed with Vitamin A and C, E and K. In addition, it is loaded with Vitamins B1, B2, B3 and B9.

-Iron.
+- Iron.
 The body needs iron to produce red blood cells and stave off anemia.
-One serving of Passion fruit has 1.6% – 3.6% of the Iron your body needs every day.
+One serving of Passion fruit has 1.6% – 3.6% of the recommended amount of Iron your body needs each day

-Some people have reported excessive drowsiness with continuous use of passionfruit.
+- Some people have reported excessive drowsiness with continuous use of passionfruit products.

-Pregnant women should also exercise caution when Passion fruit products and there is limited data available regarding their safety.
+- Pregnant women should exercise caution when Passion fruit products as there is limited data available regarding its safety during pregnancy.

 Yellow passion fruit is a delicous tropical with the taste to match.
 The fruit in now available in many places around the globe.

 Passion fruit can be eaten raw as well as combined with other foods and beverages.
 The Passionfruit flower has been used for herbal tea over many years.
 It is taken to improve sleep.

 In addition there are a number of health benefits that come from consuming Passion fruit.

 Passion fruit pulp and nectar is available at many grocery stores.
 You may also purchase whole passionfruits online.
 So go ahead and enjoy a taste of the tropics.

 Disclaimer: This website is for informational purposes only.
 Nothing stated on the site should be viewed as medical advice.
 Please speak with your professional Healthcare provider about matters related to your medical care.